-Hard circumstances and marriage are common.
+Hard circumstances and marriage have something in common.
 One hundred percent of marriages go through hard times.
 And hard circumstances can tank your marriage.

 And it affected my relationship with my future husband.